wchorski/node-signage/README.md

     + edit buttons each slide on bottom right [ select, edit, delete ]
     + make this page view all collections
     + select and batch delete
+    +
   ### Slides creator / editor
     + image: pic from previously uploaded pics
     + check to see if pic is already uploaded by name and use that
-    + extra option to load "baked slides" (like an exported Power Point) +
+    + ✅ extra option to load "baked slides" (like an exported Power Point)
+    + re-order via drag n drop
+    + set slide advance time
+    + hide / show arrows
+    +
   ### Collection view
     + CRUD collections